 What is meant by “spam”?

-The new Canadian anti-spam Act (CASL) defines "spam" as unsolicited commercial electronic messages" and prohibits the sending of a commercial electronic message unless the person to whom the message is sent has provided an express or implied consent to receive it.
+The Canada's anti-spam legislation (CASL) defines "spam" as unsolicited commercial electronic messages" and prohibits the sending of a commercial electronic message unless the person to whom the message is sent has provided an express or implied consent to receive it.

 The message must also comply with the prescribed form and must therefore contain the information identifying the person who sent it and on whose behalf it was sent, along with information allowing to communicate easily with one or the other of these persons.
 The recipient must be able to easily unsubscribe from the communication and the sender shall respond within ten working days.

-For more information, please see our section: Details on Canadian anti-spam Act (CASL)
+For more information, please see our section: Details on Canada's anti-spam legislation (CASL)

 1) WHAT ARE THE APPLICABLE RULES?

 Cyberimpact abides and, requires that its Clients comply with the requirements of CASL and any other law or regulation applicable to online marketing or content of commercial messages.
-In particular CYBER GENERATION complies and demands from its customers to abide to the following basic rules regarding the Recipients:
+In particular Cyberimpact complies and demands from its customers to abide to the following basic rules regarding the Recipients:

 For example, the consent given by a Recipient via an electronic form plainly visible on your website, may constitute an express consent.
 The electronic subscription form shall feature a check box to be checked by the Recipient to express his voluntary adherence to the transmission list and not display a box already checked.